claper87/AppCon22/Search Request/Demo Scripts/1-Intro.md

 2. You want to select all fields for that object.
 3. You want to cap your results at 2,000 records.

-However you the one key information that you are missing with *which object* you want to perform the search on.
+However you are missing on important information: **which object you want to perform the search on?**
 * Are you searching for Items?
 * Are you searching for Sales Orders?
+* What are you searching for?

+To answer this question we will need to wrap the Search Request inside a Service.